amitbacancy/ejabberd-mod-apns/README.md

 ## mod_apns
  An ejabberd module to send offline messages as PUSH notifications for iOS.

-**IMPORTANT: Fork originally made to change the database from Mnesia to ODBC.**

 ### Table of Contents
 1. [Requirements](#requirements)
 2. [Compilation](#compilation)